revilowaldow/BITC/Sessions/2025/09 21 - Session 51.5.md

 ![[Pasted image 20250921192215.png]]

-"Give us bakc the totem and we leave"
+"Give us back the totem and we leave"